AdobeDocs/experience-manager-cloud-service.ko-KR/help/assets/dynamic-media/video.md

 A video thumbnail is a reduced-size version of a video frame or an image asset representing the video to the customer.
 The thumbnail should serve to encourage a customer to click on the video.

-All videos in AEM must have an associated thumbnail; you cannot delete a thumbnail without replacing it.
-By default, when you upload a video to AEM, the first frame is used as the thumbnail.
+All videos in Experience Manager must have an associated thumbnail; you cannot delete a thumbnail without replacing it.
+By default, when you upload a video to Experience Manager, the first frame is used as the thumbnail.
 However, you can customize the thumbnail for branding purposes or visual search, for example.
 When you customize a video thumbnail, you can either play the video and pause on the frame you want to use, or you can select an image asset that you have already uploaded and *published* in your digital asset manager.

 Note that a custom video thumbnail image that you select from a video is not extracted and saved in the DAM as a separate and distinct asset.
 However, a custom video thumbnail that you select from an existing image asset is saved to the JCR.
 The path of the selected asset gets stored under the video asset's node as in the following example path: